SuperDev856/SuperDev856/README.md

 # Hi there 👋, Welcome to my profile!
 ### About Me:
-My name is Vitalii and I love building and breaking through things 🤔 also I am interested in developing complex web apps and backend development such as Golang, Python, etc.
+My name is Anderson Gomes da Penha and I love building and breaking through things 🤔 also I am interested in developing complex web apps and backend development such as Golang, Python, etc.

 I am a *Python specialist* with expertise in *backend development*, *AI*, *automation*, and *API integrations*.

+I am Top 1% blockchain developer, experienced with Ethereum, Solidity, Web3.js, and building scalable blockchain infrastructures.

 - 🔭 I’m currently working on developing large, complex, scalable, and optimized web apps.
 - 📫 I am also especially in Bubble.io development.
 - 🌱 Interested in penetration testing on web apps (security aspects of web applications)